 To find these, log into ConvertKit and navigate to Account Settings > General:

 Copy and paste the corresponding keys in to Deadline Funnel, then click 'Integrate':

 On the next screen you'll need to select an existing tag in your ConvertKit account, or create a new tag by simply typing into the drop-down field we have provided.
 This tag will be used to trigger the deadline:

 Then you will select the custom field that stores each lead's unique deadline.
 You can select a custom field you already have or create a new field by typing directly into the box.
 We recommend you name the custom field something specific to your promotion, that way when you see it in a contact's record you know immediately what it's for:

-Next click 'Create New Webhook'.
-This will create a rule in ConvertKit that will trigger the webhook when the tag is applied to a subscriber.
+Next click 'Create Webhook'.
+This will create a rule in ConvertKit that will trigger the webhook when the tag is applied to a subscriber:

 Now if you click 'View Rule in ConvertKit' you will see your new rule in ConvertKit that will trigger your deadline when the tag you selected is applied:

 Next, you just need to set up a rule in ConvertKit that will add the tag to a subscriber based on various actions (ie. they enter a sequence, submit a form, etc.)

 Set up a rule to add the trigger tag in ConvertKit: